node-llm/node-llm/README.md

 ```

 ### 🛠️ Auto-Executing Tools
-Define tools once; node-llm manages the recursive execution loop for you, keeping your controller logic clean. **Works seamlessly with both regular chat and streaming!**
+Define tools once; NodeLLM manages the recursive execution loop for you, keeping your controller logic clean. **Works seamlessly with both regular chat and streaming!**
 ```ts
 const tools = [{
   handler: async ({ loc }) => `Sunny in ${loc}`,